mcastling/mcastling.github.io/NUItutorials/visuals.md

 _visualView.Size = new Size(window.Size.Width, window.Size.Height, 0.0f);
 ~~~

-[Gradient Visuals](#gradientvisual) is an example of adding a gradient visual to a Visual View.
+[Gradient Visuals](#gradientvisual) are an example of adding a gradient visual to a Visual View.

 [Back to top](#top)